mrigangha/apiforge_backend/Readme.md

 # APIFORGE Backend

-A Backend with AUTH,JWT authentication,RBAC and CRUD .
+A Backend with AUTH,JWT authentication,RBAC and CRUD for assignment.

 ## TechStack
 # 1. FastAPI